 Regular screening can also help improve survival rates by ensuring that breast cancer is detected and treated early.

-A 2021 study reported that Black and Hispanic women actually met U.S Preventative Services Task Force breast cancer screening guidelines at a higher rate than white women.
+A 2021 study reported that Black and Hispanic women met the breast cancer screening guidelines from the U.S Preventive Services Task Force at a higher rate than white women.

-However, the study also highlighted that not meeting the guidelines was associated with socioeconomic factors like lower income and lack of access to health insurance.
+However, the study also highlighted that not meeting the guidelines was associated with socioeconomic factors such as lower income and lack of access to health insurance.
 Overall, public health agencies are trying to ensure that all women are able to receive timely screening and treatment.

-The most important factor that affects breast cancer survival is whether the cancer has metastasized, or spread to other body organs (stage of cancer).
+The most important factor that affects breast cancer survival is whether the cancer has spread to other parts of your body.
 The earlier the diagnosis, the greater the chance of treating breast cancer before it advances.

-Other factors can also influence the outlook for breast cancer.
-These include things like your age overall health, and whether certain markers like HRs and HER2 are present.
+Other factors also play a role, including your age, your overall health, and whether certain markers, such as HRs and HER2, are present.

-Another more aggressive subtype of breast cancer that tends to carry a poorer outlook is inflammatory breast cancer (IBC), which makes up 1 to 5 percent of all breast cancers.
-IBC is always diagnosed at a more advanced stage when the cancer is at least stage 3 (regional).
+Another more aggressive subtype of breast cancer that tends to have a less favorable outlook is inflammatory breast cancer (IBC), which makes up 1–5% of all breast cancers.
+IBC is always diagnosed at a more advanced stage, when the cancer is at least stage 3 (regional).

 Regular screening for breast cancer can help detect it in its earliest stages.
-Most organizations like the CDC, recommend that women have the option to begin screening with a mammogram annually starting around 40 years old.
+Health authorities such as the CDC recommend that women begin screening with an annual mammogram starting at about 40 years of age.

-The ACS also recommends that women with a very strong family history or genetic predisposition to developing breast cancer should get a yearly breast MRI in addition to a mammogram, often starting at age 30.
+The ACS also recommends that women with a very strong family history or genetic predisposition to developing breast cancer get a yearly breast MRI in addition to a mammogram, often starting at 30 years of age.

-The outlook for breast cancer is best when it’s detected and treated early.
-Because of this, it’s important that you have an open conversation with your doctor about your risk of developing breast cancer and when you should begin screening.
+The outlook for breast cancer is best when the disease is detected and treated early.
+Therefore, it’s important to have an open conversation with a doctor about your risk of developing breast cancer and when you should begin screening.

-If you’ve been diagnosed with breast cancer, keep in mind that survival rates are only general statistics.
-They may not reflect the fact that methods to diagnose and treat breast cancer are improving all the time.
+If you’ve received a breast cancer diagnosis, keep in mind that survival rates are only general statistics.
+They may not reflect the fact that diagnosis and treatment methods for breast cancer are improving all the time.

-And everyone is different.
-Your personal outlook depends on many factors, so talk with your doctor about your outlook to get a better idea of what to expect.
+Also, everyone is different, and your personal outlook depends on many factors.
+You can talk with a doctor about your outlook to get a better idea of what to expect.